ietf-wg-asdf/SDF/sdf.md

 : A companion document to an SDF Model that defines how to map the abstract concepts in the model into the protocols in use in a specific ecosystem.
-  The protocol binding might supply URL components, numeric IDs, and similar details.
+  The Protocol Binding might supply URL components, numeric IDs, and similar details.
   Protocol Bindings are one case of an Augmentation Mechanism.